jcjview/PowerpointJoin/README.md

 ##simple to work##

+Notes:
+0.2     Date:2014-10-28

+perl script may have some problem with perl win32 OLE.So I use powerpoint VBA to refactored this script.

+You can check code in userform3.frm.
+And there is no virus at all.

+use RunAllInOne_plus.pptm run MACRO join to load.
+---
 I have a very simple requirement that to have all slides in only one ppt.
 So I work on this script to meet my requirement.